nicarley/PythonWeatherAlerts/README.md

 ## Requirements

 -   **Python 3.x**
+  - (You can typically install these Python libraries using pip)/
 -   **PySide6**: For the graphical user interface.
     -   `PySide6.QtWebEngineWidgets` is required for the embedded web view.
 If not found, the web view will be disabled.
 -   **requests**: For making HTTP requests to weather APIs.
 -   **feedparser**: For parsing Atom feeds from the NWS alerts.
 -   **pyttsx3**: For text-to-speech functionality.

-You can typically install these Python libraries using pip: